EXIficient/exificient-for-json.c/README.md

 ## Demo program

-Sample program to illustrate how to write and read JSON to EXIforJSON
+Sample program to illustrate how to write EXIforJSON and read JSON again

 ```c
 #include <stdio.h>